 Amazon | Powells | Barnes & Noble Download source code: tar.gz | zip Like what you've read?
 Top 50 Free Open Source Classes on Computer Science : Comtechtor.
 Computer science is an interesting field to go into.

 There are a number of opportunities in computer science that you can take advantage of.
 With computers increasingly becoming a regular part of life, those who can work with computers have good opportunities.
+You can find a good salary with a program in computer science, and as long as you are careful to keep up your skills.
 Tutorial - Learn Python in 10 minutes.
 NOTE: If you would like some Python development done, my company, Stochastic Technologies, is available for consulting.